Menu Close

 A fascinating history at the Vasa Museum

-The story of the regal ship Vasa is one of those fascinating sagas that you never really get tired of.
-I (Helena) had a children's book about the Vasa ship when I grew up reading many times.
+The story of the regal ship Vasa is one of those fascinating tales that you never really get tired of.
+I (Helena) had a children's book about the Vasa when I was growing up that I read many times.
 When we decided to visit the Vasa Museum, our interest was rekindled.

 It all started when Gustav II Adolf signed a contract in 1625 with Dutch master shipbuilder Henrik Hybertsson and his business partner Arendt de Groothe.
 The shipbuilders were to build four ships, of which Vasa was to be the most fearsome warship the world had ever seen.